readthedocs/sphinx_rtd_theme/docs/development.rst

 :Planned release date: 2024 Q1

 This release is not yet fully planned.
-However, we already know that HTML4 support will be dropped.
+However, we already know that we will be dropping support for older version of different dependencies and browsers.

+Sphinx 5, Python < 3.8 and docutils < 0.18 support will be removed
+    Sphinx 5 is the latest version that supports Python 3.6 and 3.7, and docutils < 0.18.

+Internet Explorer 11 support will be dropped
+    `IE11 reached end of life on 14 June 20222 <https://endoflife.date/internet-explorer>`_,
+    so we are not supporting it on newer versions, starting on 3.0.0.

 HTML4 support will be removed
     Starting with this release, we will only support the HTML5 writer output,